fmidev/sunbias/README.md

 Parameters in the equation:
 * $x_i$ is a coordinate in radians
 * $N$ is number of solar regions
-* $w_i$ is extent of the major axis of region in heliographic degrees
+* $w_i$ is extent of the major axis of a region in heliographic degrees
 * $W$ is sum of extent values of all regions
 * $C$ is an attenuation factor calculated by using logistic function
 * $S$ is either 1 or -1 that change the sign of result